l77l77/mbaytas.github.io/crazyflie.md

 Other than crashes, one reason why the Crazyflie is prone to hurting itself is that it doesn't automatically perform a calm landing when we stop sending commands to it.
 It simply stops its motors mid-air and drops to the floor.
 To minimize damage to the drone, we must program a landing sequence into our script.

 The landing sequence initiates whenever we break out of the flight loop for whatever reason.
-We use the `cf.commander.send_setpoint()` command to cut thrust gradually, even if the tracking (and thereby closed loop control) is disrupted.
+We use the `cf.commander.send_setpoint()` command to cut thrust gradually, even if tracking is disrupted.
 (More on the various ways of sending control setpoints below.)

 ```python
 while (fly == True):